 - Tries to commit battery

 By law, a person who tries to commit assault and fails is viewed with the same level of culpability as if he/she had successfully committed the crime.
-This means that an attempted first-degree assault can also be punishable by up to 25 years in jail.
+This means that an attempted first-degree attack can also be punishable by up to 25 years in jail.

-First-degree assault includes an intent element.
+First-degree attack includes an intent element.
 This means that it’s not enough to prove only that a person actually did cause severe physical injury to another person.
 The district attorney (DA) must also prove that the offender intended to do so.
 An experienced lawyer can try to mitigate the evidence and cause responsible doubt in the minds of the jury as to whether the defendant actually intended to do what he/she did.

-First-degree assault is a crime of violence, and because of that, there is a minimum amount of 10 years imprisonment for a second offense.
+First-degree attack is a crime of violence, and because of that, there is a minimum amount of 10 years imprisonment for a second offense.
 For a third offense, there is a compulsory sentence of 25 years in prison.
 If the offender is convicted by the fourth time, he/she will be sentenced to life imprisonment with o chance of parole.
-A second-degree assault is a misdemeanor in Maryland and carries a $2,500 fine with a maximum sentence of 10 years.
+A second-degree attack is a misdemeanor in Maryland and carries a $2,500 fine with a maximum sentence of 10 years.

 The state of Maryland does not allow an offender to expunge a conviction of a felony.
 Some charges can only be deleted from an offender’s record under certain circumstances, and a first-degree assault conviction is not one of them.
 Because of this reason, it is very important for a person to hire a well trained and experienced lawyer to manage this case carefully.